telerik/ajax-docs/controls/signature/client-side-programming/overview.md

 var signature = $find("<%=RadSignature1.ClientID %>");
 ````

-RadSignature is a server-side wrapper over the Kendo UI Signature Widget.
+Signature UI component for ASP.NET AJAX is a server-side wrapper over the Kendo UI Signature Widget.
 Thus, it exposes [the API of the underlying Kendo widget](https://docs.telerik.com/kendo-ui/api/javascript/ui/signature).
 To get a reference to the Kendo widget instance, you can do either of the following:

 * Use the `get_kendoWidget()` method of the MS AJAX wrapper: